-This recipe for Zucchini Pumpkin Chai Muffins are made with healthy ingredients including whole wheat white flour, coconut sugar and coconut oil.
+This recipe for Chai Zucchini Pumpkin Muffins are made with healthy ingredients including whole grain flour, coconut sugar and coconut oil.
 They’re seasoned with chai spices and come with a boost of protein making for a great snack or on the go breakfast!

 Oh happy dayyyy (oh happy day)… Random story.
 When my Pal and I were younger, probably 12 or 13, we used to put on lip syncing shows for her mom.
 One of our favorite songs to “sing” was that song from Sister Act II.
 For some reason we just loved that song, and loved putting on a show for her mom.
 (I guess we thought we were funny?)
 When they start busting out “HE TAUGHT ME HOW” and that young, shy boy surprises everyone.
 Epic moment.
 And it made for a great lip syncing moment too. 😉